Code: IG.AR Topic: Community Use of Division Buildings Issue Date: 29/01/2020 Effective Date: 29/01/2020 Review Year: 2003

-Smoking and the use of alcoholic beverages on an Edmonton Public Schools' property is prohibited (see Board Policy EM.BP - Alcoholic Beverages and Smoking on District Premises and at District Sponsored Functions and Administrative Regulation IGD.AR - Consumption of Alcoholic Beverages).
+Smoking and the use of alcoholic beverages on an Edmonton Public Schools' property is prohibited (see Board Policy EM.BP - Alcoholic Beverages and Smoking on Division Premises and at Division Sponsored Functions and Administrative Regulation IGD.AR - Consumption of Alcoholic Beverages).

 Responsibility for orderly behaviour of program participants and protection of the school property from damage which occurs as a result of community sponsored programs shall rest with the user.

 Any damages or losses incurred as a result of community services programs and programs sponsored by community organizations shall be assessed by Edmonton Public Schools and forwarded to the respective user for payment.